apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 packages as the release manager and they will be byte-by-byte identical, which makes them easy to verify - if they came from the same sources.
-This build is only done using released dependencies from PyPI and source code in our repository - no other binary dependencies are used during the build process and if the packages produced are byte-by-byte identical with one that we can do from tagged sources it means that the build has a verified provenance.
+This build is only done using released dependencies from PyPI and source code in our repository - no other binary dependencies are used during the build process and if the packages produced are byte-by-byte identical with the one we create from tagged sources it means that the build has a verified provenance.

 How to verify it: